 “Brand new!
 A luxury tented resort on a deserted beach, with heavenly sunrises and a laid-back, arty vibe”

-The 17 double and family tents sprinkle the peaceful sandy grounds while an infinity pool and double-storey restaurant and bar sit side-by-side on the beachfront with superb ocean panoramas; a garden spa is due to open any day.
+The 17 double and family tents sprinkle the peaceful sandy grounds while an infinity pool, a garden spa and double-storey restaurant and bar sit side-by-side on the beachfront with superb ocean panoramas.
 Chic furnishings and décor have either been custom designed or sourced from Bali and Thailand and really stand out for their on-trend style.
 Art features strongly, too: in amongst the lush landscaped gardens, there’s a giant yellow gorilla sculpture, and metalwork figures lounge around, contemplating the unspoilt ocean views.
 The beach itself is the preserve of local fishermen, who practise the traditional craft of net casting, which is fascinating to watch.
 Stroll along the sand, snooze by the pool: this is a place to switch off and do very little.

 - A hidden paradise: currently the only hotel along this near-deserted length of beach